local-projects/of-project-template/README.md

 **if you dont care / dont want to deal with ccache, just remove/comment-out these 2 lines mentioned above from ```CoreOF.xcconfig```**

 **Note that Xcode will fail to compile using ccache if you enable the ```Address Sanitiser```; just comment out those two lines in ```CoreOF.xcconfig ``` if you need a build with it.**

-# Xcode 8 plugins

-If you want to have plugins in Xcode 8, try [this](https://github.com/XVimProject/XVim/blob/master/INSTALL_Xcode8.md).